nikhilkalhan92/bbc-/airquality/README.md

 Must have:
 - Ability for users to choose a city and see air quality in the form of cigarettes and particulate matter (PM2.5)
 - all text fields from the data json file displaying in a logical manner
-- All production files outputted into a `./dist` folder ready for making live.
+- All production files output into a `./dist` folder ready for making live.

 Nice to have:
 - A version in hindi (data also supplied in separate JSON file)